oraclekid12/rulebook2024/content.md

 method does not constitute diablerie
 (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).

-If both regular damage and aggravated damage are successfully inflicted on a vampire at the same time, the normal damage is handled first.
-This only applies to unprevented damage; damage prevention effects can be used to prevent the aggravated damage before the normal damage.
+If both non-aggravated damage and aggravated damage are successfully inflicted on a vampire at the same time, the non-aggravated damage is handled first.
+This only applies to unprevented damage; damage prevention effects can be used to prevent the aggravated damage before the non-aggravated damage.
 If a vampire is wounded, they go to torpor after all the damage is handled (see [**Torpor**](https://www.vekn.net/rulebook#torpor)).
 If aggravated damage burns them, they go directly to the ash heap.
 They do